systemPipeR/systemPipeR.github.io/content/en/sps/modules/_index.md

 ---

 {{% pageinfo %}}
-In this section, we will discuss the pre-defined modules in SPS
+In this section, we will discuss the built-in modules in SPS
 {{% /pageinfo %}}